Webcam: Internal software

-As the bayer filter is proprietary, any webcam contains some built-in image processing, separate from compression.
+As the Bayer filter is proprietary, any webcam contains some built-in image processing, separate from compression.
 Digital video streams are represented by huge amounts of data, burdening its transmission (from the image sensor, where the data is continuously created) and storage alike.
 Most if not all cheap webcams come with built-in ASIC to do video compression in real-time.

 Support electronics read the image from the sensor and transmit it to the host computer.
-The camera pictured to the right, for example, uses a Sonix SN9C101 to transmit its image over USB.
+Most webcams come with a controller that translates video over USB from Sonix, Suyin, Ricoh, Realtek or others.
 Typically, each frame is transmitted uncompressed in RGB or YUV or compressed as JPEG.
 Some cameras, such as mobile-phone cameras, use a CMOS sensor with supporting electronics "on die", i.e. the sensor and the support electronics are built on a single silicon chip to save space and manufacturing costs.
 Most webcams feature built-in microphones to make video calling and videoconferencing more convenient.